-Ron Torgalski enters his eighth season as the head coach of the University at Buffalo baseball team, his 14th season overall with the program.
+Ron Torgalski is entering his 11th season as the head coach of the University at Buffalo baseball team in 2017, his 17th season overall with the program.
 Torgalski spent seven seasons as an assistant coach with the team before being named head coach in July, 2006.

 The 2013 season was a special one for Torgalski and his staff, as the team won 33 games to set an all-time program record for wins in a season.
 The Bulls won 19 games in the Mid-American Conference season, another record, and lost out on the regular season title on the last day of the season.
 The team won all nine weekend conference series, and never had a losing streak longer than three games.